zeusdeux/use-is-in-viewport/Readme.md

 6. Only solve the actual problem
    - e.g., providing a polyfill for Intersection Observer is not this package's job
 7. Be trustworthy
-   - All use cases have corresponding integration tests using Cypress (in progress)
+   - All use cases have corresponding integration tests using Cypress

 > With all
 > [all major browsers having added support for Intersection Observer API](https://caniuse.com/#search=intersection%20observer),